Liri-Be/BiologicalComputation/Ex2/README.md

 Contains all the classes that are related to the graphs (Edge class and Graph class).
 ### Part*.py (1/2)
 Contains all the methods that are related to part* (1/2).
+### plotTimes.py
+Contains all the methods that are related to plotting the times of the algorithms.
+Used for time complexity analysis of the algorithms of part 1 for the report.

 ## How to run?
 There are a few steps -